felix-zaslavskiy/meta_llm_leaderboard/README.md

 Todo:
 - Add to automated change tracker for AgentBench - checkout repo see if a new file is present?
   - Few updates or none.. until see at least one update hold off.
-- Comparison other benchmarks by model size. https://huggingface.co/spaces/bigcode/multilingual-code-evals
-  - Few models match the HF leaderboard.
-Better to make standalont by size chart for code bench.
+- Track which models are pre-trained.
+Make HF graph for pretrained models.

 Ideas:
 - Create across everything chart.
 Show model that has been evaluated on all leaderboards.